-This is a dual-purpose degree that is intended to prepare students for employment in Early Childhood Education programs such as Head Start, childcare or preschool settings, and for transfer to specific baccalaureate degree programs.
-These include: Evergreen State College, University of Phoenix (BSM), Seattle Pacific University (Professional Studies Degree), and Washington State University (Human Development).
+This is a dual-purpose degree that is intended to prepare students for employment in Early Childhood Education programs such as Head Start, Early Childhood Education and Assistance Program (ECEAP), child care or preschool settings.
+The degree will transfer to specific baccalaureate degree programs, including:

+- · Eastern Washington University (Children's Studies) - Evergreen State College (Upside Down Degree) - Seattle Pacific University (Professional Studies Degree) - Washington State University (Human Development)

 It is strongly recommended that students contact the baccalaureate granting institution early in their Associate in Applied Science-T in Early Childhood Education about additional requirements and procedures for admission.
-Students must earn a cumulative grade point average of at least a 2.0.
+Students must earn a 2.0 or above in all courses required for this degree.
 Please note that higher GPAs and course grades are often required.

-REQUIRED GENERAL EDUCATION COURSES - 40 credits
+REOUIRED GENERAL EDUCATION COURSES 43 credits